Challenges/Golden Analytics/Full Stack Engineer/Household Portfolio Rebalancer

 Description

 Someone manages their household's investments across multiple broker accounts and wants to keep their portfolio aligned to a chosen asset-allocation target — and to be able to change that target over time.
-Their broker only gives them a flat CSV export of raw positions (symbol-level holdings), not a view organized the way they actually think about their money.
+Their broker only gives them a flat CSV export of raw positions (symbol-level holdings), not a view organized the way they actually think about their money: File to be found here.

 Your job is to close four gaps: